Azure/reverse-proxy-dotnet/README.md

 ## Configuration

-The service has one mandatory value for the remote endpoint, and some optional settings with a default value, that can be overridden if required:
+The service has two mandatory values for the remote endpoint, and some optional settings with a default value, that can be overridden if required:

+Mandatory configuration settings:

 * `endpoint`: this is the full URL of the remote endpoint where all requests are routed to.
   Environment variable: `REMOTE_ENDPOINT`.
+* `ssl_cert_thumbprint`: the thumbprint of the SSL certificate used by the remote endpoint.
+This allows to use self-signed certificates, with fine-grained control on the exact certificate used by the remote server.
+  Environment variable: `REMOTE_ENDPOINT_SSL_THUMBPRINT`.

+Optional settings:

 * `redirectHttpToHttps`: optional value to decide whether HTTP requests should be redirected to HTTPS (default: true).
   Environment variable: `REDIRECT_HTTP_TO_HTTPS`.